-If you think there are a lot of definitions of leadership then you might be very concerned by the number of models there are to explain what leaders actually do!
+If you think there are a lot of definitions of leadership then you might be very concerned by the number of models there are to explain what leaders actually do.

-Analysis of the data revealed an underlying pattern of agreement – between leaders and those being led – about the leadership behaviours that emerged when people were accomplishing extraordinary things in organisations.
+The research team’s analysis of the data revealed a pattern of agreement between leaders and those being led about the behaviours that underpinned action when people were accomplishing extraordinary things in organisations.
 These were then codified as the five practices of leadership.
 The specific practices needed and their characteristics can vary according to the challenges you face, but at some point you’ll have to access them all.

-Note that Kouzes and Posner call them practices – that is these qualities only manifest themselves when people actually do them.
+Note that Kouzes and Posner call them practices – that is, these qualities only manifest themselves when people actually do them.

-Below we outline the five practices and their implications for leaders.
+Here in more detail are the five practices and their implications for leaders.

 This practice suggests that we shouldn’t be content to do ‘business as usual’.
 As a leader you need to:

 Kouzes and Posner found in their research that people are motivated most not by fear or reward, but by ideas that capture their imagination.
 This is not so much about having a vision, but communicating it effectively so that others take it on board.
-Great leaders are future orientated and seek to energise others by passion, enthusiasm and emotion.
+Great leaders are future-orientated and seek to energise others by passion, enthusiasm and emotion.
 They want to bring people on board with this sense of shared purpose.

 Leaders don’t seek to achieve it all themselves – they achieve results through others.
 But they do this not by simply repeating the vision mantra – encouragement and exhortation isn’t enough.
 People must feel able to act and then must be supported to put their ideas into action.
 Collaboration and relationship-based work is central to success.
-As a leader you will need to:

 Have a think about your last staff newsletter or conference – did it meet this encouragement criterion?
 Was it exciting – or dull and safe?
 What could you do to encourage the heart at an organisational level?

-If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 and speak to one of our experienced management consultants.
+If you’ve found this article helpful and you would like more information, please call +44 (0)20 7978 1516 and speak to one of our senior learning and development consultants.